 The Organization prepares its consolidated financial statements in accordance with GAAP.
 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

 Subsequent Event

-Management has evaluated subsequent events through September 23, 2011, the date which the consolidated financial statements were available to be issued.
+Management has evaluated subsequent events through the date of this report, which is the date the consolidated financial statements were available to be issued.

 NOTE 2 - INVESTMENTS